 Detroit’s bankruptcy and Chicago’s pension problems prompted a wave of speculation about city finances, but these two examples are not representative of U.S. cities at large: the overall fiscal condition of cities is improving, and bankruptcies remain rare.

-This brief explores the extent to which economic factors, poor fiscal management, and/or high pension costs contribute to the challenges cities with financial problems face.
+This issue brief examines a sample of cities with financial problems and explores the extent to which economic factors, poor fiscal management, and/or high pension costs contribute to the challenges such cities face.
+Key findings include:

-- Pensions are a minor factor in financially troubled cities; fiscal mismanagement tops the list, followed by economic problems.
+- Pensions are only a minor factor in financially troubled cities; fiscal mismanagement tops the list, followed by underlying economic issues.